STEVEN MAGAS – THE BIKE LAWYER

 Q: How do I recover if the other driver only has “state minimum” coverage and my medical bills are more than the coverage?

-A: Ohio’s “state minimum” coverage is only $12,500 and is one of the lowest in the country.
-Frequently, though, when an injured bicyclist’s medical bills and wage loss is calculated, the loss is approaches or exceeds $12,500.00.
+A: Ohio’s “state minimum” coverage is only $25,000 and is one of the lowest in the country.
+Frequently, though, when an injured bicyclist’s medical bills and wage loss is calculated, the loss is approaches or exceeds $25,000.00.
 In such situations, the cyclist’s “underinsured motorist” coverage may apply.
 These claims can be very complex and a lawyer familiar with uninsured/underinsured motorist coverage should be consulted.

 I have handled, and litigated, many complex insurance questions, including uninsured/underinsured motorist claims.
 Ohio courts have issued hundreds of decisions effecting such claims and familiarity with the current state of the law is critical to protecting YOUR rights.

 Q: My health insurer has sent me a “subrogation” letter and seems to want me to pay money back!
-What is “subrogation”?
+What is “SUBROGATION”?

 A: “Subrogation” is a very important and complex legal concept that arises in virtually every injury claim in which there is health insurance.
 The core of the concept of “subrogation” is that an injured party may be required to pay back his or her health insurer, auto insurer or disability insurer out of the proceeds of a personal injury claim settlement!
 If you try to handle your claim without a lawyer, you may not realize that you may have to pay back your insurer and you may settle for too little money.
 If your medical bills are paid by Medicare or Medicaid, there are specific laws which may require you pay back the government for accident-related medical bills.
 The possibility of a “subrogation” claim is one very important reason why you should contact a lawyer for advice on your bicycle accident claim!

-I have successfully resolved hundreds of “subrogation” issues for my clients.
+I have successfully resolved 1000s of “subrogation” issues for my clients.
 Frequently, if the proper arguments are aggressively made, subrogation claims can be negotiated such that the insurer takes no money, or less than it demands from you.
 This negotiation with your own insurers is part of the service I provide and another way I am able to maximize your recovery.

 Q: How do I know if I have a good bicycle accident claim?